aliquote.org

 WantedBy = timers.target

-The Persistent option informs systemd to launch the task if it was missed the last start time because of some failure to run the task (e.g., system on sleep or done), much like anacron.
+The Persistent option informs systemd to launch the task if it was missed at the last start time because of some failure to run the task (e.g., system on sleep or done), much like anacron.
 There are also so-called monotonic timers, which just indicate how often a task should be run, not at what time precisely.
 This usually is performed with reference to system startup, using e.g., OnStartupSec=.
-NOte that both approaches can be interleaved, and the task will run whenever of the two timers occur.
+Note that both approaches can be interleaved, and the task will run whenever any of the two timers occurs.
 By default, timers in systemd have an accuracy of 1 minute, but you can ask for a more tight schedule, for instance AccuracySec = 1us.

 Here is a brief summary of most common settings for the scheduler: